 - (1) Permitted Yard Encroachments.
 The following items shall be considered to be accessory structures, even though they may be attached to a principal building, and may project into side and rear yards that are required for the principal building.
-Setbacks for accessory structures, as defined in Chapter 3, District Regulations, must be adhered to, as well as any requirements listed in this section. - (a) Open porches, paved terraces, and patios, with the following restrictions.
-Enclosed porches are considered to be part of the principal building and subject to all yard, setback, and area requirements. - (i) The highest finished elevation of the paved area or porch is not over three (3) feet above the average surrounding finished grade. - (ii) If a porch is roofed, the porch must be unenclosed and the roof shall be no higher than one (1) story. - (iii)If paved areas or porches are unroofed, they may have non-continuous windbreaks or walls that are not over six (6) feet high and that do not enclose more than one-half (1/2) the perimeter of the paved area or porch. - (b) Structural elements such as cornices, sills, chimneys, gutters, and similar features that project a maximum of two and one-half (2.5) feet. - (c) Fire escapes, outside stairways and balconies that are of open construction and that project a maximum of five (5) feet. - (d) Signs, subject to the provisions of Chapter 8. - (2) Permitted Height Exceptions.
+Setbacks for accessory structures, as defined in Chapter 5, District Regulations, must be adhered to, as well as any requirements listed in this section. - (a) Open porches, paved terraces, and patios, with the following restrictions.
+Enclosed porches are considered to be part of the principal building and subject to all yard, setback, and area requirements. - (i) The highest finished elevation of the paved area or porch is not over three (3) feet above the average surrounding finished grade. - (b) Structural elements such as cornices, sills, chimneys, gutters, and similar features that project a maximum of two and one-half (2.5) feet. - (c) Fire escapes, outside stairways and balconies that are of open construction and that project a maximum of five (5) feet. - (d) Signs, subject to the provisions of Chapter 8, Sign Regulations. - (2) Permitted Height Exceptions.
 The following exceptions shall be permitted to the height limitations specified in Chapter 5, District Regulations.
 These permitted exceptions shall not be used for human occupancy or dwelling purposes.
 For each one (1) foot that a structure exceeds the zoning district height limit, the front, side, and rear setbacks shall each be increased by one (1) foot.
-No exceptions are permitted to exceed the height limitations imposed by the Tri-City Area Joint Airport Zoning Ordinance. - (a) Appurtenances to mechanical or structural elements such as elevator and stairway penthouses, ventilators, heating or air conditioning equipment,
+No exceptions are permitted to exceed the height limitations imposed by the Tri-City Area Joint Airport Zoning Ordinance.